How to Do a Year in Review Video on Instagram

 Add some text on screen if you want, write your description, set the cover image, and you're ready to hit Share!

-Maybe you're not a fan of the template options on Instagram, maybe you don't *have* an Instagram.
+Maybe you're not a fan of the template options on Instagram, or maybe you don't have Instagram.
 Whatever the reason, don't worry.
-You can still easily whip up a highlights reel of your 2023 to share on TikTok, YouTube Shorts, Twitter, or just the family group chat.
+You can still easily whip up a highlights reel of your 2025 to share on TikTok, YouTube Shorts, X, Bluesky, or just the family group chat.

 Step 1) Upload Your Photos and Video Clips from Your Phone

-Go to Kapwing.com on your mobile browser and click "Get started."
+Go to Kapwing on your mobile browser and click "Get started."
 You'll be prompted to sign in.

 Once you're in your workspace, click on the "Create New Project" button to open the editor.